-British soprano, Emily Christina Loftus, “ideal in her unforced eloquence” (Arcana) and praised for their “rich, glowing colours” (Opera Wire) is a Welsh National Opera Associate Artist 23/24 and alumna of the Royal College of Music and Royal Conservatoire of Scotland.
+British soprano, Emily Christina Loftus, “ideal in her unforced eloquence” (Arcana) and praised for their “rich, glowing colours” (Opera Wire) was a Welsh National Opera Associate Artist 23/24 (YAP) and alumna of the Royal College of Music and Royal Conservatoire of Scotland.

-Roles for the Welsh National Opera 2023/2024 season include: Strawberry Seller Death in Venice, cover Nuria Ainadamar, Prima Sorella Cercatrice Suor Angelica, cover Lauretta Gianni Schicchi and Young Lover Il tabarro.
-Emily will return to WNO for the 2025/2026 season to cover and perform Cherubino (Figaro CWTA) in the Tobias Richter production of Le Nozze di Figaro.
+Roles for the Welsh National Opera include: Cherubino Le Nozze di Figaro (Figaro CWTA), Strawberry Seller Death in Venice, cover Nuria Ainadamar, Prima Sorella Cercatrice Suor Angelica, cover Lauretta Gianni Schicchi and Young Lover Il tabarro.

 Previous operatic roles include: Gretel in Hänsel und Gretel (Opera Holland Park), cover Daughter 2 in Akhnaten (English National Opera), Pamina in WSO: The Magic Flute (Opera North), Papagena in Die Zauberflöte (Royal College of Music Opera) and Girl in Jeans/Evita in Scoring a Century (British Youth Opera).
 Emily has also performed as part of the chorus for English National Opera, Opera North and the Glyndebourne Festival.